Tomorrow’s Leaders Scholarship Program

 Our vision is to be recognized regionally and internationally for exemplary scholarship management and excellent leadership development practices and to play an effective role in addressing the challenges facing the Arab region through our well-trained and professionally and intellectually developed graduates and change agents.

 In our implementation of program activities and internal and external interactions, we are committed to observing the following values:

 - Individual and social responsibility: We believe that individuals are accountable for their actions and choices in life, and, as members of the community, our individual actions have an impact on others.
 We believe that individuals should engage positively with others in working on benefiting the immediate community and society at large.

 - Integrity: We believe that our actions and expectations should be consistent with our values and beliefs.
 We practice what we preach.

 - Student-Centeredness: We believe that meeting students where they are is the only way to guide them to where they need to be.
 We strive to address students’ needs through our tailored programs.

-- Human rights: We believe that all individuals are born free and equal in dignity and rights, and that they are endowed with reason and conscience.
-They should be provided with equal opportunities and shall not be subject to discrimination on any basis including race, color, sex, language, religion, political or other opinions, national or social origin, property, birth or other status.
+- Human rights: We believe that all individuals are born free and equal in dignity and rights and that they are endowed with reason and conscience.
+They should be provided with equal opportunities and shall not be subject to discrimination on any basis including race, color, sex, language, religion, political or other opinions, national or social origin, property, birth or another status.